 Hazardous Material Control Plan.
 The HMCP Template can be found at the DOT&PF Construction Forms webpage.
 The HMCP submittal and review timeline, and signature requirements are the same as the SWPPP.

 Spill Prevention, Control and Countermeasure Plan.
-When a SPCC Plan is required under Subsection 641-2.3, submit an electronic copy and one hard copy of the SPCC Plan to the Engineer.
+When a SPCC Plan is required under Subsection 641-2.3, submit an electronic copy of the SPCC Plan to the Engineer.
 Deliver these documents to the Engineer at least 21 days before beginning Construction Activity.
 The Department reserves the right to review the SPCC Plan and require modifications.

 CGP Coverage.
 The Contractor is responsible for permitting of Contractor and subcontractor Construction Activities related to the Project.
 Do not use the SWPPP for Construction Activities outside the Project Zone where the Department is not an operator.
 For Construction Activities outside the Project Zone, the Contractor must use a SWPPP2.
 Department approval is not needed for a SWPPP2.